online-ml/river/docs/releases/unreleased.md

 ## covariance

-- Added `_from_state` method to `covariance.EmpiricalCovariance` to warm start from previous knowledge
+- Added `_from_state` method to `covariance.EmpiricalCovariance` to warm start from previous knowledge.

 ## proba

-- Added `_from_state` method to `proba.MultivariateGaussian` to warm start from previous knowledge
+- Added `_from_state` method to `proba.MultivariateGaussian` to warm start from previous knowledge.